 Fracture/Lineament Trace Analyses

-Fracture-trace or lineament analysis is a technique that makes use of surface features on aerial photographs and satellite imageries to locate zones of structural weaknesses within the earth’s crust.
-These structural zones are usually between two and 20 meters and may be continuous for distances in excess of a kilometre.
+Fracture-trace or lineament analysis is a technique that makes use of surface features on aerial photographs and satellite images to locate zones of structural weaknesses within the earth’s crust.
+These structural zones are usually between two and 20 meters in width and may be continuous for distances more than a kilometer.
 They may contain just a fracture system or several fracture systems.
-The use of lineament in selecting well sites is most useful in consolidated rock terrains such as igneous, sedimentary and metamorphic rocks where groundwater is confined to “breaks” in the earth’s crust.
+The use of lineament in selecting well sites is most useful in consolidated rock terrains, such as igneous, sedimentary, and metamorphic rocks, where groundwater is confined to “breaks” in the earth’s crust.

-Fracture trace analysis is not a straightforward technique, but rather an act.
+Fracture trace analysis is not a straightforward technique but rather an act.
 However, MEK staff have widely and successfully used this technique as our first line of action in groundwater exploration in some of the most difficult hydrogeological terrains.
-We have the training and skill set to identify natural linear features that are indicative of the presence of groundwater in “tight” hydrogeological terrains.
-Our efforts have improved well drilling success rate by 20 to 85 percent and have also led to significant increments in well yields i.e., amount of water coming from the well.
+We have the knowledge and skillsets to identify natural linear features that are indicative of the presence of groundwater in “tight” hydrogeological terrains.
+Our efforts have improved well drilling success rates by 20 to 85 percent (in different rock formations) and have also led to significant improvements in well yields (i.e., amount of water coming from the well).

 Land Use and Land Cover Changes

-MEK has the expertise to conduct comprehensive land cover and land use studies using a combination of remotely sensed data and Geographic Information System techniques to identify, delineate and map land cover (vegetation, water bodies, soils, urban infrastructure etc.) for resource planning, management, monitoring and determining long-term changes in land cover and usage.
-Our team have the experience to utilize information collectively derived from topographic maps, remotely senses data, aerial photographs, G.I.S and field studies to successfully carry out the following:
+MEK has the expertise to conduct comprehensive land cover and land use studies using a combination of remotely sensed data and Geographic Information System (GIS) techniques to identify, delineate, and map land cover (vegetation, water bodies, soils, urban infrastructure, etc.) for resource planning, management, monitoring, and determining long-term changes in land cover and usage.
+Our consultants have the experience to utilize information collectively derived from topographic maps, remotely sensed data, aerial photographs, GIS, and field studies to successfully carry out the following: